carbon-language/carbon-lang/docs/design/expressions/if.md

-Because this `impl` is declared `final`, `T.(CommonType(T)).Result` is always assumed to be `T`, even in contexts where `T` involves a generic parameter and so the result would normally be an unknown type whose type-of-type is `type`.
+Because this `impl` is declared `final`, `T.(CommonType(T)).Result` is always assumed to be `T`, even in contexts where `T` involves a generic parameter and so the result would normally be an unknown type whose facet type is `type`.

 ```
 fn F[T:!
 Hashable](c: bool, x: T, y: T) -> HashCode {